yellowflowersorganics-star/smartcrop-os/edge/node-red/README.md

-# 🍓 SmartCrop OS - Raspberry Pi Gateway (Node-RED)
+# 🍓 CropWise - Raspberry Pi Gateway (Node-RED)

-Node-RED flows for the Raspberry Pi gateway to manage local ESP32 controllers and bridge to SmartCrop Cloud.
+Node-RED flows for the Raspberry Pi gateway to manage local ESP32 controllers and bridge to CropWise Cloud.

 ---